-- All residential walls or fences over 30 inches high must have a site plan review for Zoning Compliance.
+- All residential walls or fences must have a site plan review for Zoning Compliance.
 Additionally, walls and fences over 7 feet tall require a building permit with a structural engineered design.

 - Detached accessory structures over 200 square feet (ie: Storage Sheds).

 - Remodeling of existing structures

 The Planning and Development Services Residential department can only review construction plans submitted by the customer.
 We can not design plans for you.
 If you need help in designing a plan you will need to contact a design professional.
 The Residential plan review also does not review the setback restrictions and building height limitations.
 For this information, please contact a Zoning Planner for assistance.
 For more specific information please contact our office at (520) 791-5550 or the residential plan reviewers directly at 520-837-4912 or 520-837-4913.
 Swimming pool enclosures are regulated by the 2012 International Residential Code.
 All plans are required to be neat, legible and well organized.
 Rental units are considered commercial property and all commercial permits require a licensed contractor.

 A permit is also required to reconnect electric or gas service to a residence.
 Reconnect permits are required if the utility has been shut off to a residential structure for 6 consecutive months.
 The permit cost is $99.00 which covers administrative and inspection costs.
 We inspect for any obvious code violations relating to the utility being connected or other life safety hazards are addressed prior to approving release of electrical power or gas to the premises.
 We recommend that you print out the Electrical Reconnect Guidelines and pre-inspect the dwelling prior to your inspection.